EugeBr/find-a-market-client/README.md

 Developed with a mobile first approach, the back end uses Node and Express and the front end React.

-Developed for market lovers and those who want support the local businesses by creating awarness of the small little markets every visitor should know of your city.
+Developed for market lovers and those who want support the local businesses by creating awareness of the small little markets every visitor should know of your city.

 ## User Stories